rexim/rexim.me/posts/whats-next.md

 [Novosibirsk](http://en.wikipedia.org/wiki/Novosibirsk).
-It is not too far from my previous location ([Novokuznetsk](http://en.wikipedia.org/wiki/Novokuznetsk), almost 400 kilometers) but still. :) There were many reasons for this.
+It is not too far from my previous location ([Novokuznetsk](http://en.wikipedia.org/wiki/Novokuznetsk), almost 400 kilometers away) but still. :) There were many reasons for this.
 I'm not going to describe all of them, just a couple of which I find the most important for me.

 The first reason is there are very few good software development companies in Novokuznetsk.
 There is [4geo](http://4geo.ru) and this is